Alessio1599/single-ECG-classification/README.md

 │       └── utils_DL.py
 └── requirements.txt
 ```

-### Description of Key Directories and Files
-- hyperparameter tuning/: Includes scripts and configuration files for hyperparameter optimization:
-  - CNN_hyperparameter_optimization.py and RNN_hyperparameter_optimization.py for running the hyperparameter optimization.
-  - sweep_conf/: Contains YAML configuration files for defining sweep parameters.
-    - cnn_sweep_config_bayes.yaml and rnn_sweep_config_bayes.yaml for CNN and RNN respectively.
-    - sweep-grid.yaml for grid search configurations.
-- models/: Contains model definitions and saved models:
-  - CNN.py and RNN.py: Scripts defining the CNN and RNN architectures.
-    - cnn/ and rnn/: Directories containing the trained model files.
-    - best_cnn_model_v1.keras and best_RNN_model_v1.keras are the saved models for CNN and RNN respectively.
-- training/: Scripts used for training the models:
-  - CNN_train.py and RNN_train.py for training CNN and RNN models respectively.
-- utils/: Utility scripts used throughout the project:
-  - utils.py and utils_DL.py: Contain helper functions and utilities for data processing and model training.

 ## Dataset
 [The MIT-BIH Arrhythmia Dataset](https://www.physionet.org/physiobank/database/mitdb/) is used for training and testing the models.
 It includes the following classes: